-- Helps build and preserve self-esteem and self-confidence.
+- Builds and preserves self-esteem and self-confidence.

-- Provides an outlet for self-expression.
+- Gives an outlet for self-expression.

-- Offers social and emotional connection.
+- Provides social and emotional connection.

 The type of meaningful activity a person with dementia will be able to engage in will depend on their interests, strengths and abilities.